About this programme

 Some students arrange their study abroad through their home university.
 Your home university may have a partnership with other universities or may arrange study abroad through organisations called consortia.

-3. Apply through a consortium
+3. Apply through a consortium or partner

 We currently work with the one of the largest consortia world-wide, University Study Abroad Consortium (USAC).
 If you would like USAC to organise your study, contact USAC directly.